Home Maintenance Checklist

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Buying a house is often one of the biggest investments you’ll make in your life.
-Your house is the place that is truly your own and you should be able to enjoy the time you spend there.
+Buying a house is one of the biggest investments you’ll make over your lifetime.
+Your house is the place that is truly your own, and you should be able to enjoy the time you spend there.
 That means keeping up with maintenance requirements, too.

 Daily